chaboud/nodecules/README.md

-# Nodecules
+# Nodecules [under construction and **very** unstable]

-A complete node-based graph processing engine for building flexible AI-powered workflows with visual graph editing and conversational interfaces.
+A basic node-based graph processing engine for building flexible AI-powered workflows with visual graph editing and conversational interfaces.

 ## 🚀 Features